-Nurse Practitioner - Rachel Hall
+Nurse Practitioner

-Our Nurse Practitioner will see patients with many of the less serious illnesses traditionally dealt with by GPs, such as coughs, colds, sore throats, urine infections and some simple, uncomplicated skin complaints.
-She is a Nurse Prescriber and also sees patients in our Asthma, COPD, Diabetes and Warfarin initiation clinics.
+A Nurse Practitioner will see patients with many of the less serious illnesses traditionally dealt with by GPs, such as coughs, colds, sore throats, urine infections and some simple, uncomplicated skin complaints.
+Our previous Nurse Practitioner, Rachel Hall, also saw patients in our Asthma, COPD, Diabetes and Warfarin initiation clinics.
 She also undertakes Care Home Reviews.
+However, in May 2016, Rachel returned to work in the locality where she was brought up.
+Her departure means that we currently have no Nurse Practitioner.
+On a positive note, two of our nurses will undertake training for this role, but it will take several months for them to be able to undertake the full spectrum of NP consultations.